-Make a donation that you know has exponential impact
+Make a donation that has a visible and exponential impact

-Like you, we understand that the value of your donation is bigger than sum of its parts but is valued by the individuals lives and community businesses you helped to touch.
+The value of your donation is bigger than sum of its parts and is valued by the individual lives and community members you helped to touch.

 Re-write Another's Story